Line of Duty series 6: Your guide to who's in it, when it's back and what to expect

 Bodyguard (below), Save Me, Undercover, Luther, Marcella, Unforgotten.

-Catch up on Line of Duty on Netflix.
+Catch up on all five seasons of Line of Duty on BBC iPlayer.